mikedeshazer/CreateSendBitcoin/README.md

 Special Thanks
 --------------------
 - [Crypto-JS](https://github.com/brix/crypto-js)
-- [MyEtherWallet](https://myetherwallet.com): The design is based off of the userflow developed by MyEtherWallet
+- [MyEtherWallet](https://myetherwallet.com): The design is based on the user flow developed by MyEtherWallet
-- [Greeva](https://themeforest.net/item/greeva-responsive-admin-dashboard-template/22226768): If you use publish your version of CreateSendBitcoin make sure to pay the licensing fee
+- [Greeva](https://themeforest.net/item/greeva-responsive-admin-dashboard-template/22226768): If you use it to publish your version of CreateSendBitcoin make sure to pay the licensing fee
 - [jQuery Foundation](https://jquery.org/)
 - [Material Icons](https://material.io/tools/icons/?style=baseline)
 - [toastr](https://github.com/CodeSeven/toastr)